Survivor: Game Changers

-Survivor: Game Changers — Mamanuca Islands is the 34th season of the American CBS competitive reality television series Survivor, featuring 20 returning castaways.
+Survivor: Game Changers — Mamanuca Islands (commonly referred to as Survivor: Game Changers) is the 34th season of the American CBS competitive reality television series Survivor, featuring 20 returning castaways.
 The season premiered on March 8, 2017, with a two-hour airing, marking the series' 500th episode, and ended on May 24, 2017.
+Sarah Lacina was named the Sole Survivor in the season finale, defeating Brad Culpepper and Troy "Troyzan" Robertson in a 7-3-0 vote.
+Lacina became the second winner from Cedar Rapids, Iowa, following Survivor: Philippines winner Denise Stapley.